-a) The locations of Hamlet Areas are illustrated on Schedule "A" and their boundaries are established on Schedule "C".
-Hamlet Areas may continue to experience limited growth through infilling, in accordance with the policies of Section 8.3.5.2, and development of vacant lands.
-Where municipal services are available in accordance with the policies of Section 7.3, expansions to the Hamlet Area boundaries may be considered through a comprehensive review of this Plan.

-- b) Hamlet Areas will maintain a rural settlement character and evolve as service and residential centres for the surrounding agricultural community.
-Hamlet Areas may accommodate a range of residential, commercial, institutional and recreational services. - c) The Town will monitor and review the Hamlet Areas on an on-going basis to ensure that they are appropriately managed and the policies of this Plan are fulfilled.
-It is anticipated that sufficient land has been designated to accommodate Hamlet Area growth and development, therefore, Hamlet Area expansions are not contemplated within the planning horizon.
-A proposal to expand the boundaries of a Hamlet Area will only be considered through a comprehensive review of this Plan.
-A comprehensive review is an Official Plan review which may be initiated at any time by the Town or an Official Plan Amendment which is initiated or adopted by the Town in accordance with the policies of Section 8.2.1, and only where it is demonstrated that: - i) there is a need for the amount of land included in the proposed expansion area in the context of the supply of designated and available land to accommodate proposed growth in the Town within the planning horizon; - ii) the expansion is a logical extension of the Hamlet Area and is compatible with existing development and avoids linear development land use patterns along roads or watercourses; - iii) appropriate sanitary sewage, stormwater management and potable water services will be provided, to the satisfaction of the approval authority having jurisdiction, in accordance with the policies of Section 7.3; - iv) the land is physically suitable for development, considering any constraints, such as Hazard Lands and Natural Heritage Features; - v) the transportation network can reasonably accommodate the additional volume of traffic and demand for services; - vi) suitable community and public facilities are available, or can be provided to accommodate the expansion area; - vii) the lands do not comprise specialty crop areas; - viii) where agricultural areas are included, they are lower priority agricultural land, or there are no reasonable alternatives to agricultural lands; - ix) the proposed expansion will not negatively impact cultural heritage resources; and - x) the proposed expansion satisfies the Province's Minimum Distance Separation Formulae and impacts from new or expanding Urban Areas on Agricultural Areas are mitigated to the extent feasible. - d) Full municipal sanitary sewage, stormwater management and potable water services are the preferred means of servicing within the Hamlet Area, where full municipal services exist.
+- a) Hamlet Areas are identified as Secondary Settlement Areas, and the locations of Hamlet Areas are illustrated on Schedule "A" and their boundaries are established on Schedule "C".
+Hamlet Areas may continue to experience limited growth through infilling, in accordance with the policies of Section 8.3.5.2, and development of vacant lands. - b) Hamlet Areas will maintain a rural settlement character and evolve as service and residential centres for the surrounding agricultural community.
+Hamlet Areas may accommodate a range of residential, commercial, institutional and recreational services. - c) The Municipality will monitor and review the Hamlet Areas on an on-going basis to ensure that they are appropriately managed and the policies of this Plan are fulfilled.
+It is anticipated that sufficient land has been designated to accommodate Hamlet Area growth and development, therefore, Hamlet Area expansions or the establishment of new Hamlet Areas are not permitted. - d) Full municipal sanitary sewage, stormwater management and potable water services are the preferred means of servicing within the Hamlet Area, where full municipal services exist.
 Development within the Hamlet Area will be subject to the policies of this Section and Section 7.3 of this Plan.
 More specifically, for Hamlet Areas serviced by full municipal services, all new development must be fully municipally serviced.